tytydraco/yessleep/out/My_friends_and_I_took_pictures_with_The_Easter_Bunny_inside_of_a_dead_mall_and_Im_the_only_one_who_survived.md

 I nodded.
 “Yeah, I guess so.
 We got some good pics anyway.
 But I’m gonna say something to that weird fuck.”

 Kyle didn’t respond.
-Instead, his eyes widened, mouth gaping open in pure, abject fear.
+Instead, his eyes widened, mouth hanging open in pure, abject fear.
 “Kyle…?”
 I asked.
 My brother yelled out, but not to answer me.

  “Tammy!”